Q1. Explain the principle of "Uberrimae Fidei" in Marine Insurance. What are the different disclosures

 Certain circumstances do not necessitate disclosure under the principle of "Uberrimae Fidei."
 These include:

+1. **Common Knowledge:** Facts that are common knowledge or are well-known within the industry may not need explicit disclosure.
 2. **Information Already Known to Insurer:** If the insurer is already aware of certain facts through its own sources or previous dealings with the insured, the obligation to disclose may be mitigated.

 3. **Irrelevant Information:** The insured is not required to disclose information that is irrelevant to the assessment of the risk.